Voltaic314/Nature-Poster/README.md

 These criteria include:

-- Photo or video description parsed from URL cannot contain a prohibited word, as this would be considered NSFW media.
+- Photo or video description parsed from URL cannot contain a prohibited word from the "bad words" list stored in our database.
+A bad word for the bot is not only an inappropriate or curse word, but also a word like "man", because that would indicate the photo or video has a focus other than something nature-related.
-- Photo itself cannot contain a prohibited word either as a caption or displayed on any object, structure, or item of apparel, as this would be considered NSFW media.
+- Photo itself cannot contain a prohibited word either as a caption or displayed on any object, structure, or item of apparel, for the same two reasons mentioned in the above criterion.
 - Photo or video must have an acceptable file extension, i.e., jpg, png, etc., if photo.
 - Photo or video cannot be a duplicate post; it must not already be in either the database table _Nature_Bot_Logged_FB_Posts_ or _Nature_Bot_Logged_FB_Posts_Videos_.
 - Hash string of downloaded image must not already be in the database.
 This criterion is necessary because the same photo can be reposted on Pexels with a different ID.